-“There is always that one certain thing or a person that shapes you into a better person and then you’re seeing life with a new outlook, you wake up every morning with a purpose and determination to make it through the day.
+“There is always one certain thing or a person that shapes you into a better person and then you are seeing life with a new outlook, you wake up every morning with a purpose and determination to make it through the day.
 You are proud of who you are and have faith in yourself.”

-For some it might be their parents, for some their friends and for some their siblings; as for me it was Sachmaas Academy!
-Little did I know that stepping into Sachmaas Academy in grade 1 as a shy and introvert girl who would rather keep her thoughts to herself would transform me into a girl who wouldn’t keep quiet until she voices her thoughts!
-Honey Chandwani was a girl who kept to herself, didn’t have many friends, was an introvert girl and had limited her thoughts to herself.
-Today, she is much more than that – she itches to voice her opinion, a very strong and thoughtful opinion, in front of others; she has found a couple of true friends who have indeed been with her through thick and thin; she is no longer an introvert.
+For some it might be their parents, for some their friends and for some their siblings, as for me it was ICA, kankurgachi.
+Little did I know stepping into ICA as a shy and introvert girl who would rather keep her thoughts to herself would transform into a girl who know to voice her thoughts in front of others without any hesitation.
+Anmol Jaiswal was a girl who was reserved, didn’t have many friends and limited thoughts to herself.
+Today she voice her thoughts, have strong thoughtful opinion, and couple of true friends who have been with her through thick and thin. she is no longer an introvert.